 Generally speaking, volume is above average when the PVO is positive and below average when the PVO is negative.
 A negative and rising PVO indicates that volume levels are increasing.
 A positive and falling PVO indicates that volume levels are decreasing.
 Chartists can use this information to confirm or refute movements on the price chart.

-Even though PVO is based on a momentum oscillator formula, it is important to remember that moving averages lag.
-A 12-day EMA carries 12 days of volume data with data weighted more towards the newest data.
+Even though the PVO is based on a momentum oscillator formula, it is important to remember that moving averages lag.
+A 12-day EMA include 12 days of volume data, with newer data weighted more heavily.
 A 26-day EMA lags even more because it contains 26 days of data.
 This means that the PVO(12,26,9) can sometimes be out of sync with price action.

 The Percentage Volume Oscillator (PVO) can be used to confirm a support or resistance break.
 We have all heard that volume validates a price movement.
 A support break on increasing volume has more credibility than a support break on low volume.
-Similarly, a resistance break on expanding volume shows more buying interest and this increases the chances of success.
+Similarly, a resistance break on expanding volume shows more buying interest, increasing the chances of success.

 The chart for Merck (MRK) shows volume bars with a 5-day EMA in blue and a 250-day EMA in red.
 The PVO(1,250) is shown in the first indicator window (green) and the PVO(5,250) is shown in the lower indicator window (black).
 The signal line is not shown because there is no parameter entered.
 PVO(5,250,9) would show the PVO with a 9-day EMA for the signal line.

-From the chart above, we can see that PVO(1,250) turned positive when a volume bar surged above the 250-day EMA (green arrows).
+From the chart above, we can see that the PVO(1,250) turned positive when a volume bar surged above the 250-day EMA (green arrows).
 The PVO(5,250) turned positive when the 5-day Volume EMA moved above the 250-day Volume EMA (blue arrows).
 As one might expect, PVO(1,250) crosses the zero line more often and is just a little bit quicker.
 Basically, volume is above average when PVO(1,250) is positive and below average when negative.
-A breakout on above average volume is more robust than one with below average volume.
-Same thing goes for a support break.
+A breakout on above-average volume is more robust than one with below-average volume.
+The same is true for a support break.

 The Percentage Volume Oscillator (PVO) is a momentum indicator applied to volume.
-Volume doesn't trend so this oscillator can be quite choppy.
+This oscillator can be quite choppy due to the fact that volume doesn't trend.
 Bullish and bearish divergences are not well suited for the PVO.
 Instead, chartists would be better off looking for signs of increasing volume with a move into positive territory and signs of decreasing volume with a move into negative territory.
 Increasing volume can validate a support or resistance break.
 Similarly, a surge or significant support break on low volume may be less robust.
 As with all technical indicators, it is important to use the Percentage Volume Oscillator (PVO) in conjunction with other aspects of technical analysis, such as chart patterns and momentum oscillators.

 PVO can be set as an indicator above, below or behind a security's price plot.
-Once the indicator is chosen from the drop down list, the default parameters will appear (12,26,9).
-These parameters can be adjusted as shown in the example below.
+Once the indicator is chosen from the dropdown list, the default parameters will appear (12,26,9).
+These parameters can be adjusted, as shown in the example below.
 Click “advanced options” to add the moving average or a horizontal line to an indicator.
-In the example below, volume was added as an indictor twice in order to show two moving averages.
-The second volume indicator was placed behind the first volume indicator (behind ind) and the EMA was set at 250 with the advanced options.
+In the example below, volume was added as an indicator twice in order to show two moving averages.
+The second volume indicator was placed behind the first volume indicator (behind ind) and the EMA was set at 250 with the Advanced Options.
 Click here for a live example of the PVO.

-PPO Bullish Cross with PVO Positive: This scan reveals stocks where the PPO(12,26,9) moved above the PPO Signal Line and the PVO(12,26,9) moved into positive territory to show increasing volume.
+This scan reveals stocks where the PPO(12,26,9) moved above the PPO Signal Line and the PVO(12,26,9) moved into positive territory to show increasing volume.
 This scan is just meant as a starter for further refinement.

-PPO Bearish Cross with PVO Positive : This scan reveals stocks where the PPO(12,26,9) moved below the PPO Signal Line and the PVO(12,26,9) moved into positive territory to show increasing volume.
+This scan reveals stocks where the PPO(12,26,9) moved below the PPO Signal Line and the PVO(12,26,9) moved into positive territory to show increasing volume.
 This scan is just meant as a starter for further refinement.

-John Murphy's book covers all the bases for technical analysis with sections explaining volume, open interest and volume indicators.
+John Murphy's Technical Analysis of the Financial Markets covers all the bases for technical analysis with sections explaining volume, open interest, and volume indicators.
 Murphy discusses the importance of volume and shows many chart examples.
-Introduction to Technical Analysis is a workbook that comes with a CD-Rom that includes over 7 hours of audio-visual presentation.
-Pring shows how to apply, analyze and interpret charts along with volume.